yaroslavgladkov/learning-library/qa-portnov-1-exploring-suggested-questions.md

 # 1 what is quality?

-## 1.1 i am preparing for an interview on junior software qa engineer position, and need your help with answering a few questions. what is quality in general? generate professional detailed explanation
+## 1.1 i am preparing for an interview for a junior software qa engineer position, and need your help with answering a few questions. what is quality in general? generate professional detailed explanation

 Here is a detailed explanation of quality in general: